-Occupational health and safety and environmental protection include an obligation to put processes in place that minimise the risks to health and safety as far as possible for all employees and keep the detrimental effects of our business activities on the environment as small as possible.
+Occupational health and safety and environmental protection include an obligation to put processes in place that minimise the risks to health and safety as far as possible for all employees and keep the detrimental effects of our business activities on the

+In accordance with section 317, para.
+2 HGB, the contents and subject matter of this chapter was not part of the audit by the financial statement auditors. environment as small as possible.
 Therefore, the aim is to avoid work-related illnesses, injuries to persons and accidents as well as damage to the environment.
 Another goal is to further increase energy efficiency and achieve a lasting reduction in energy demand.